darragh0/jump2test/README.md

 ## Usage

 - Hold `Cmd` (Mac) or `Ctrl` (Win/Linux) and double tap `T` to find tests for the current file

-❗ Change the keyboard shortcut via `jump2test.findTests` in `Preferences: Open Keyboard Shortcuts`
+- Change the keyboard shortcut via `jump2test.findTests` in `Preferences: Open Keyboard Shortcuts`

 ## Configuration

-The following settings are provided:
+The following settings are provided.
+You can access them [here](vscode://settings/jump2test.)

 ```json
 {